 Rethink Your Market Timing

 Once you hold a set, hold on a little longer and wait for buyers to exhaust whatever remains on the shelves.
-Subsequently, keep watching at a price climbs on Amazon or eBay.
+Subsequently, keep watching as the price climbs on Amazon or eBay.

 Say you picked one at retailing at $99.99 at a discount, paying $75.
 If on Amazon it’s going for $400, you have a solid gain.
 You can continue to hold as long as you want.